Harvard Computers

-The Harvard Computers were a team of women working as skilled workers to process astronomical data at the Harvard Observatory in Cambridge, Massachusetts, United States.
+The Harvard Computers were a team of women working as skilled workers to process astronomical data at the Harvard College Observatory in Cambridge, Massachusetts, United States.
 The team was directed by Edward Charles Pickering (1877 to 1919) and, following his death in 1919, by Annie Jump Cannon.

-"The women were challenged to make sense of these patterns by devising a scheme for sorting the stars into categories.
-Annie Jump Cannon's success at this activity made her famous in her own lifetime, and she produced a stellar classification system that is still in use today.
-Antonia Maury discerned in the spectra a way to assess the relative sizes of stars, and Henrietta Leavitt showed how the cyclic changes of certain variable stars could serve as distance markers in space."

-Other computers in the team included Williamina Fleming and Florence Cushman.
+Other computers on the team included Mary Anna Draper, Williamina Fleming, Anna Winlock, and Florence Cushman.
 Although these women started primarily as calculators, they made significant contributions to astronomy, much of which they published in research articles.